mattermost/docs/source/install/self-managed-changelog.md

 You may check the progress of the job by executing this database query: ``select * from Jobs where type = 'fix_channel_unreads_for_crt' order by lastactivityat desc;``.
 The data column will display the number of channel memberships fixed (``BadChannelMembershipsFixed``), the number of channel memberships checked (``TotalChannelMembershipsChecked``), and the current Channel and User ID pair that is being processed.

-If you are experiencing severely high server and database resource utilization, first update the Systems table to stop the job from restarting
-``INSERT INTO Systems VALUES ('fix_crt_channel_unreads', true);``, then restart the Mattermost application to kill the existing job.
-Once the job is complete, it will not run again and resource usage will return to average levels.

-Restarting the Mattermost server will automatically reschedule the job to run after a few minutes, if the ``fix_crt_channel_unreads`` key is not set to ``true`` in the Systems table.
-If that key is set, then deleting it from the Systems table will reschedule the job after a few minutes.
+In the unlikely event that you experience severely high server and database resource utilization during the job, you may killstop the job by executing ``INSERT INTO Systems VALUES ('fix_crt_channel_unreads', true);`` and then restarting your Mattermost application server.
+Similarly, to reschedule the job you can remove the ``fix_crt_channel_unreads`` value from the Systems table and the job will be rescheduled to resume from where it left off on the next application server restart.

 Once the job is complete, it will not run again and resource usage will return to average levels.

 **IMPORTANT:** If you upgrade from a release earlier than v6.2, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).